 We start by proving Theorem 3 in Section 2.
-We then proceed to prove Theorem 4 in Section 3, by showing how to combine ideas from [10], [9], and [17] to create a combinatorial approximation algorithm for the problem, which requires solving an MCG instance as a subroutine.
+We then proceed to prove Theorem 5 in Section 3, by showing how to combine ideas from [10], [9], and [16] to create a combinatorial approximation algorithm for the problem, which requires solving an MCG instance as a subroutine.
+Many of the proofs omitted in this extended abstract appear in the full version of the paper.

-An alternative approach for approximating latency problems that avoids explicitly solving an MCG instance was introduced and expanded in [8,17].
+An alternative approach for approximating latency problems that avoids explicitly solving an MCG instance was introduced and expanded in [8, 16].
 They solve a time-indexed configuration LP directly for the multi-depot latency problem, and use randomized rounding to obtain the final collection of tours.
 Our approach is in fact equivalent to theirs for that specific problem; the combination of our greedy algorithm and MCG LP yields their time-indexed LP.
 By writing the configuration LP for a more general covering problem (namely MCG) and using that as a subroutine in our latency algorithm we feel that the approach becomes more easily adaptable to different problems beyond latency.
-In a sense, we unify and generalize the combinatorial algorithm of [10] and the LP rounding algorithm of [17] in a framework using MCG rounding.
+In a sense, we unify and generalize the combinatorial algorithm of [10] and the LP rounding algorithm of [16] in a framework using MCG rounding.